EXPLODINGFreedom-Development/EXPLODINGFreedomModRevamped/README.md

-# **FreedomOPMod** #
+# **EXPLODINGFreedomModRevamped** #

-The FreedomOPMod is currently a fork from **TotalFreedomMod**, for Bukkit server's who want a All-OP server.
-You can see the FreedomOP Fourms at http://freedomop.boards.net/ And you can see the TFM Github here. http://github.com/TotalFreedom/totalfreedommod If you have any problems ask our devs and our helpers.
-Our Dev support is here, http://to.fop.us.to/devsupport.
-Feel free to commit.
-Also, there won't be any public distributed releases just yet for the Camzie99 FOPM.
-Please watch the FreedomOP Boards for more info.
+The EXPLODINGFreedomModRevamped is a more flexible version of the **TotalFreedomMod**, for Bukkit server owners want a All-OP server.
+This plugin was created for EXPLODINGFreedom All-OP by Alco_Rs11.